neelkanthk/laravel-schedulable/README.md

 ### 4. Fetching data using queries

-We will assume below posts table asreference to the following examples:
+We will assume below posts table as reference to the following examples:

 | id | title        | created_at          | updated_at | schedule_at         |
 |----|--------------|---------------------|------------|---------------------|